His Heart Belongs to DADA?

 In fact, Rowling informs us (off canon, admittedly, so our acceptance is optional) that the curse only ended when Tom was finally, sincerely, dead.

-After all, he wasn’t likely to use any method that Dumbledore could counter.
-Which means he probably couldn’t counter it either.
+After all, he wasn’t likely to use any method of cursing it that Dumbledore could counter.
+Which means he probably couldn’t counter it himself either.
 I suspect it was as unblockable as an AK.
 Or could only be canceled by means that no one with a sound moral compass would be willing to use.

 Or he directly tied it to Albus Dumbledore’s tenure as Headmaster, That plays too.
 That might have been a bit of luck for Amycus Carrow, anyway.

-After all, we believed that Tom eventually intended to be running that castle himself, he would hardly want one of his own curses running about loose in it.
+After all, we were led to believe that Tom eventually intended to be running that castle himself.
+He would hardly want one of his own curses running about loose in it.
 Particularly not one that couldn’t be canceled.
 He may have just intended to eliminate the DADA class altogether once he openly took the place over.
 And indeed I gather that DADA had been repaced by Dark Arts in the year of Snape’s Headmastership.

 Indeed, the fact that the curse was still in place at the end of the school year in June of ’82 may be part of what convinced Albus that Tom wasn’t really dead.

 And yet, the curse itself does not seem to show any signs of serving Lord Voldemort’s interests.
 Quite the opposite, if anything.
 It almost seems to be calibrated to do its greatest damage to those who are the greatest threat to Hogwarts.
 It was the agents which Voldemort had placed there himself (apart from Snape) who were the ones most deeply “bitten” by it.

 I mean, look at that track record during Harry’s time in the school.

 Year 1 & Year 4: the DADA instructor was Voldemort and/or one of his agents.
 The result?
 Death and worse.